 With the ability to succeed in diverse and challenging situations, aerospace engineers are naturally versatile, opening up a wide range of career opportunities, and our graduates can be found in leading private and public sector companies worldwide.

-Aerospace Engineering at Queen’s is ranked 11th in the 2017 in the Times and Sunday Times Good University Guide 2017
+Aerospace Engineering at Queen’s is ranked 17th in the 2019 Complete University Guide 2019.

 Laboratory Programme 1